Announcing Year 2 of the PhD Collab pilot program

 We are cognizant that trans/interdisciplinarity and collaboration look different in different fields/research areas.
 In adjudicating proposals, we are looking for work that will bring together differing knowledge bases and approaches to an area of inquiry, and ideally the opening of new collaborative possibilities.
 In particular, the PhD students involved are expected to work with one another to enrich the scholarship and their own learning, and co-produce scholarly outputs.

-G+PS has emphasized the requirement that collaborative work funded by the PhD CoLab should be inherent to the student’s PhD scholarship and reflected in the dissertation.
+G+PS has emphasized the requirement that collaborative work funded by the PhD Collab should be inherent to the student’s PhD scholarship and reflected in the dissertation.
 What are your expectations here?

 What is the difference between large vs small awards?